 This manual concentrates on the Mesa programming language.
 Mesa is really a programming system of which the language is but one part.
-However, issues concerning the actual developing, compiling, debugging, and loading of Mesa programs will not be treated here; other documents cover those aspects.
+Other components of the system are documented separately, as are the details of preparing, compiling, debugging and running Mesa programs.

-Each chapter of this manual discusses some aspect of the language, giving examples, semantics, and syntax.
-The chapters emphasize different language features at varying levels of detail, and more than one chapter may treat a single feature.
-Generally, earlier chapters introduce topics, and later ones supply finer detail.
-Chapter, section, or subsection titles indicate the language issues with which they deal.
+Each chapter of this manual discusses some aspect of the language, using examples as well as descriptions of semantics and syntax.
+The chapters emphasize different language features and provide different levels of detail.
+The complete treatment of some features requires more than one chapter.
+Generally, earlier chapters introduce topics, and later ones supply additional detail.
+Titles of chapters, sections and subsections indicate the language issues with which they deal.

-Under a given title, discussion is presented at three levels:
+In each major section, information is presented at three levels:

-- (1) Ordinary usage is described (motives, forms, and semantics), frequently with examples. - (2) Syntax equations are shown (when appropriate). - (3) Fine points are covered (if applicable): restrictions, special cases, references to later material, precise semantics, etc.
+- (1) Ordinary usage (motivation, forms and semantics), frequently with examples. - (2) Syntax equations (when appropriate). - (3) Fine points (if applicable): restrictions, special cases, references to later material, precise semantics, etc.

 Level (1) is intended to offer a basic understanding of Mesa.
-Reading only first level material should be adequate to begin programming in Mesa.
-Levels (2) and (3) provide information regarding the full power and details of Mesa.
+Reading only first level material should be adequate to begin programming in the language.
+Levels (2) and (3) supply more detail and provide information about the full power of Mesa.

 As a rule, these levels of discourse occur separately and in the indicated order.
+A section with a heading followed by an asterisk () deals with specialized material that can be skimmed or skipped entirely on first reading.
 Occasionally, fine points or syntactic details are presented within first-level material.
 The reader will be able to distinguish between levels by their appearance.
 Fine points are written in a small font, like this.
 Syntax equations and syntactic categories appear in the following font: FontForSyntax.

-Any word or phrase which is italicized is important.
-If a technical Mesa term is being introduced, it will be in italics; if a term is used before being defined, it will be in italics to warn the reader that it should not be taken lightly and that Mesa has a particular meaning for it.
+Any italicized word or phrase is important.
+If a Mesa technical term is being introduced, it will be in italics; if a term is used before being defined, it will be italicized to warn the reader that it should not be taken lightly and that it has a particular meaning in Mesa.
 Occurrences of a technical term, once defined, are not distinguished.
-Lastly, names appearing in programs are italicized in both the program text itself and the surrounding explanations.
+Lastly, names appearing in programs are italicized in both the program text itself and the explanations of that text.